conjurer-rich/fast-flow-flywheel/pages/who-its-for/coach.md

 ## What You Can Use Today

-- Flow Signals Radar – to assess systemic friction points
+- Flow Friction Radar – to assess systemic friction points
 - User Needs Mapping – to realign teams around purpose
 - Flow Clinics – to spark collaborative structural change